paulosergiolima/paulosergiolima/README.md

 Currently learning about functional languages with elixir and phoenix, and using rust for systems programming.

-My close-to-completed original projects are pinned.
+My completed original projects are pinned.